platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 ### 4. Deactivate the Master environment

-Master is currently the parent environment, and you will need to deactivate in order to make `main` into the new parent.
+Master is currently the root environment, and you will need to deactivate it in order to make `main` into the new root.
 First, place an authenticated cURL request on the project's API with the CLI command to deactivate it:

 ```bash
 $ platform project:curl -X POST -p <Project ID> environments/master/deactivate